 - No visible underclothes. - Students must wear shoes appropriate for the professional adult in both class and clinic.
-Flats or heels with a closed toe are allowed; no sandals with exposure of toes in clinical settings.
+Flats or heels with a closed toe are allowed, no sandals with exposure of toes in clinical settings.
 Heel exposure is permitted.
 Flip flops are unacceptable footwear.
-During surgery or labs "crocs" with holes in the tops are not permitted. - In all labs for Anatomy and Clinical Skills Integration and Application courses, lab coats and closed toed shoes are required. - No shorts, jeans, or t-shirts. - Approved "Dress-Down" day attire: nice jeans with a nice polo shirt/blouse or scrubs will be allowed. - No exposed midriffs, even with stretching and bending. - No "cut-out" or "cold shoulder" clothing - No leggings, rompers, or shorts - Body and Hair washed, hair neatly combed, out of face, contained for bending and reaching (If it gets caught in your stethoscope, contain it), not malodorous; hair should be of naturally occurring colors. - Neatly trimmed mustache and beard, except in designated hospital departments where this may be prohibited, and students must be clean shaven. - Nails clean and well-groomed, no longer than 1/4" beyond nail bed.
-No artificial nails in surgery. - No heavy perfumes or after shaves. - Complementary make-up, not overstated. - Clothing washed, neatly pressed, in excellent repair. - No visible body piercings (except ears). - Tattoos do not need to be covered during the didactic phase of the curriculum (unless they could be considered offensive, offensive tattoos must be covered). - During the didactic phase of the curriculum, piercings will be limited to ears.
+During surgery or labs "crocs" with holes in the tops are not permitted. - In all labs for Anatomy and Clinical Skills Integration and Application courses, lab coats and closed toed shoes are required. - No shorts, jeans, or T-shirts. - Approved "Dress-Down" day attire: nice jeans with a nice polo shirt/blouse or scrubs will be allowed. - No exposed midriffs, even with stretching and bending. - No "cut-out" or "cold shoulder" clothing - No leggings, rompers, or shorts

+- Body and Hair washed, hair neatly combed, out of face, contained for bending and reaching (If it gets caught in your stethoscope, contain it), not malodorous; hair should be of naturally occurring colors. - Neatly trimmed mustache and beard, except in designated hospital departments where this may be prohibited, and students must be clean shaven. - Nails clean and well-groomed, no longer than 1/4" beyond nail bed.
+No artificial nails in surgery. - No heavy perfumes or after shaves. - Complementary make-up, not overstated. - Clothing washed, neatly pressed, in excellent repair. - No visible body piercings (except ears and/or stud in nose). - Tattoos do not need to be covered during the didactic phase of the curriculum (unless they could be considered offensive, offensive tattoos must be covered). - During the didactic phase of the curriculum, piercings will be limited to ears and nose stud.
 Earrings must be limited to posts only no bars or gauges.
-Nose piercings and other facial piercings are not allowed.
+Nose piercings are allowed only to be small studs.
+Other facial piercings are not allowed.
 Spacers and placeholders are not allowed with facial piercings. - During the clinical phase of the curriculum, piercings will be limited to ears with no more than two earrings in each ear and no longer than one inch below the ear lobe-this is subject to further restriction based on the clinical site.
 Earrings must be limited to posts only- no bars and gauges.
-Nose piercings and other facial piercings are not allowed.
-Tattoos must also be covered during the clinical phase. - No audacious or gaudy jewelry. - Clothes should not expose or accentuate body contour. - Head wraps and scarves as needed per religious custom or condition are permitted. - Sweatshirts are not allowed at any time.
-Students may wear a navy, black, or grey zip up jacket without a hood during class. - Skirts must be no shorter than 3 inches above the knee when sitting.

-- Slits in skirts must be no higher than 3 inches above knee when sitting. - No exposed cleavage is permitted. - Pantyhose with dresses/skirts is optional. - When dressed in professional attire, shirts with collars or blouses are required - When dressed in professional attire, no jeans or denim -type pants allowed even if in different color - No leggings or tight pants with boots over them - Only white, navy, grey, or black plain undershirts are appropriate under scrub tops (no printed t-shirts)
+Nose piercings and other facial piercings may not be allowed.
+Tattoos must also be covered during the clinical phase. - No audacious or gaudy jewelry. - Clothes should not expose or accentuate body contour. - Head wraps and scarves as needed per religious custom or condition are permitted. - Non-hooded class-sweatshirts that have been approved for use in class may be worn, no other sweatshirts are allowed. - Students may wear a solid navy, black, white, or grey zip up jacket without a hood during class. - Students may wear a solid navy, black, white, or grey zip up vest without a hood during class. - Skirts must be no shorter than 3 inches above the knee when sitting. - Slits in skirts must be no higher than 3 inches above knee when sitting. - No exposed cleavage is permitted. - Pantyhose with dresses/skirts is optional. - When dressed in professional attire, shirts with collars or blouses are required - When dressed in professional attire, no jeans or denim -type pants allowed even if in different color - No leggings or tight pants with boots over them - Only white, navy, grey, or black plain undershirts are appropriate under scrub tops (no printed t-shirts)